cober2019/Network-Automation/ProjectRouting/README.rst

 **Description**
 --------------

   Project Routing is an open-source project which goal is to collect and store routing tabled by vendor and vendor table types.
-The tables are stored in two different ways.
+All routes are stored in a local SQL db using sqllite3.

-  + Memorey, dictionary format
-  + SqlLite3

 **Contributions:**